Illustrative scenario

 Why They Chose Skoolia

-Westbrook evaluated three platforms.
-Skoolia was introduced by a recommendation from a peer school.
-The decision came down to four factors:
+In this scenario, the school evaluates three platforms.
+Skoolia is introduced by a recommendation from a peer school.
+The decision comes down to four factors:

 Transparent, all-inclusive pricing

-Skoolia's Professional plan at $449/month covered all modules with no add-on fees — directly comparable in cost to what the school was paying in base licensing alone, before module add-ons.
+Skoolia's Growth plan at $299/month covered all modules with no add-on fees — consolidating several licence and support costs into one subscription.
 The bursar could see the total cost of ownership from day one.

 AI option block scheduling

-The deputy head spent an afternoon entering the school's constraints and watching the scheduler produce a complete draft.
-"It wasn't perfect immediately, but it was a better starting point than anything I could build manually in a week.
-The adjustments took an afternoon, not another week."
+The deputy head spends an afternoon entering the school's constraints and watching the scheduler produce a complete draft — not perfect immediately, but a far better starting point than a manual build, with adjustments taking an afternoon rather than another week.

 Interface quality

 The admin team spent an hour in a trial environment before the decision was made.
 The consensus: Skoolia's interface was noticeably more intuitive than the legacy system.
-The bursar estimated new staff training time would drop from three to four days to one to two days.
-That estimate proved roughly accurate.
+The bursar expected new staff training time to drop substantially — an expectation the scenario bears out.

 Four-week implementation commitment